njlr/5-minutes-to-buck/README.md

 This is a very quick Buck tutorial.
 The final source-files are above.

+> 🚨 This tutorial was written with Linux in mind.
+Windows and macOS users, please refer to [Facebook's setup instructions](https://buckbuild.com/setup/getting_started.html).
+Otherwise, the steps are the same.

 ## 0. What tools will I need?

 You will need GCC / Clang, a text editor and Buck.